 Fact: Both milk and dairy foods undergo rigorous testing before they ever reach a grocery store.
 In fact, milk and dairy products are among the most strictly regulated foods in this country.
 Occasionally, it is necessary for farmers to use antibiotics when cows become sick.
-However a cow being treated for illness is separated from the rest of the milking herd to ensure her milk does not go into the supply.
-All milk is strictly tested for antibiotics on both the farm and processing plant before it is used for any food item.
+However, a cow receiving treatment for illness gets separated from the rest of the milking herd to ensure her milk does not go into the supply.
+All milk goes through strict testing for antibiotics on both the farm and in the processing plant before going into any food item.
 This testing system pushes farmers to keep their milk antibiotic-free.
-The farmer is required to pay for the loss of the full tanker of milk.
+The farmer must pay for the loss of the full tanker of milk.

-READ MORE: Do You Know Your Milk?
-Milk is the top source of calcium in Americans’ diets.
+See more: Do You Know Your Milk?
+Milk is the top source of calcium in American diets.
 It would take 7 cups of raw broccoli (a typical serving is 1 cup) to get as much calcium as you get in just one 8-ounce glass of milk.

-Myth: Cows on modern farms are treated like nothing more than milk-producing “machines.”
+Myth: Modern farmers treat cows like nothing more than milk-producing “machines.”

 Fact: Farmers care for their cows by providing a nutritious diet, good medical care and healthy living conditions.
 Dairy cows have to be healthy in order to produce nutritious milk.
 In fact, they receive regular check-ups, vaccinations and prompt treatment of illnesses.
-Dairy cows are generally kept in barns and similar housing.
-Housing protects the animals from predators, disease and poor weather conditions.
+Farmers generally keep dairy cows in barns or similar housing.
+This protects the animals from predators, disease and bad weather conditions.
 Modern dairy farm housing is well-ventilated, kept at comfortable temperatures, clean and designed to meet an animal’s specific needs.